bluz71/bluz71.github.io/_posts/2019-09-02-lsp-in-vim-with-the-lsc-plugin.md

   system.

 - [Completor](https://github.com/maralla/completor.vim), an asynchronous
-  completion framework for Vim, and now Neovim-compatible, with LSP support.
+  completion framework for Vim, and now also Neovim-compatible, with inbuilt LSP support.
 Leaner and more accessible than the plugins mentioned above.

 - [LanguageClient-neovim](https://github.com/autozimu/LanguageClient-neovim), an
   LSP client commonly used in combination with an asynchronous completion framework such as deoplete or ncm2.
+The name implies Neovim-only support, but nowawdays it also support Vim.

 - [vim-lsp](https://github.com/prabirshrestha/vim-lsp), an LSP client written in Vimscript; not Python-based like some of the above-mentioned plugins.
 This